edu@uvm — a Signature Staff Development Event

-JEFF BUKOWSKI is the Administrator for the Staff Council at the University of Vermont and a Doctoral Candidate in the Educational Leadership and Policy Studies Program in the College of Education and Social Services, focusing on refugees and higher education.
+JEFF BUKOWSKI, Ed.D. is the Administrator for the Staff Council and a recent graduate of the Educational Leadership and Policy Studies Program in the College of Education and Social Services.

 JILL JEMISON is the Director of Technology Services at the University of Vermont College of Medicine.
 She served as the 2011-12 chair of the Association of American Medical College’s (AAMC) Group on Information Resources (GIR).
 Jill joined the UVM College of Medicine staff in 2002, helped launch the College’s COMET system, and serves as a member of the AAMC GIR Professional Development Subcommittee.
 A former chair of the AAMC Education Technology Special Interest Group, she was selected as one of 30 Fellows nationwide to participate in the AAMC GIR Leadership Development Institute in July 2006.